TypeScriptToLua/TypeScriptToLua.github.io/docs/external-lua-code.md

 ## Using NPM packages

-To use a Lua package, simply `npm install` it and use it as you would for any regular npm package in TypeScript.
+To use a Lua package, install it via npm and use it as you would for any regular npm package in TypeScript.
 If the package does not include its own `.d.ts` declaration files, you can create your own by adding a `<package name>.d.ts` [declaration file](./advanced/writing-declarations.md) to your source files.

 :::note
 Including TS or JS files from npm packages is currently NOT supported.